 Description

-MATERIALS: bronze sculptural group on Portland stone pedestal, with granite base and screen wall.
+The Cavalry Memorial is a war memorial built in 1924 by Captain Adrian Jones.
+It features a bronze sculptural group mounted on a Portland stone pedestal, with a granite base and a screen wall.

-The statue and its plinth stands on a granite base, at the rear of which is a low granite screen wall carrying bronze plates listing the names of the Cavalry regiments engaged in the First World War, and also of the four Cavalry Field-Marshals - French, Haig, Allenby, and Robertson.
+The statue and its plinth rest on a granite base, which is complemented by a low granite screen wall at the rear.
+This wall displays bronze plates listing the names of the Cavalry regiments that participated in the First World War, as well as the names of four Cavalry Field-Marshals: French, Haig, Allenby, and Robertson.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.